relaypro-open/legion/README.md

 A Legion objective file is a JSON document that specifies:

-* `inputDataType` - Currently either 'CSV' or 'JSON'.
+* `inputFormat` - `InputFormat<NullWritable, LegionRecord>` to use for reading data.
+Legion comes with several, but you can also load anything on your classpath.
+* `outputTables` - An array of objects specifying output tables that Legion should create.
-* `codecOverride` - The canonical class name of the Hadoop codec class to use for reading input, if you want to override default behavior.
+* `codecOverride` - Hadoop codec class to use for reading input, if you want to override default behavior.
 Optional.
-* `combineFiles` - Whether or not Legion should combine input files.
-Use `true` for small files, `false` for large files.
-* `maxCombinedSize` - Required if `combineFiles` is true.
-Controls `setMaxInputSplitSize()` for `CombineLegionInputFormat` (see [CombineFileInputFormat](https://hadoop.apache.org/docs/r2.6.1/api/org/apache/hadoop/mapreduce/lib/input/CombineFileInputFormat.html)).
+* `maxCombinedSize` - `maxInputSplitSize` for input formats that combine files (see [CombineFileInputFormat](https://hadoop.apache.org/docs/r2.6.1/api/org/apache/hadoop/mapreduce/lib/input/CombineFileInputFormat.html)).
+Optional.
-* `outputTables` - An array of objects specifying output tables that Legion should create.

 Each object in the `outputTables` list should specify:

 * `title` - The title of the table, for differentiating output files.
+* `columns` - An array of objects that specifies what columns this table should contain.
 * `indexes` - An array listing the names of indexes to be used for this table.
 Optional.
 (See section on indexes below.)
-* `columns` - An array of objects that specifies what columns this table should contain.

 Each object in the `columns` list should specify:

 * `key` - The key (CSV column header or modified JsonPath) used to find the data for this column in the input data.
-* `dataType` - Currently either 'String', 'Int', 'Float', 'Scientific', or 'Boolean'.
-Legion will not output rows containing a field that does not match its column type.
-* `regex` - For string columns, a regex that the string must match.
-Legion will reject rows containing fields that don't match their regexes.
+* `failOnAbsent` - If true, entire record will be rejected if this column key does not appear.
+Otherwise, this column will be null.
 Optional.
-* `allowNulls` - Whether null values should be allowed in this column.
+Defaults to false.
+* `failOnNull` - If true, entire record will be rejected if this column contains null.
+Optional.
+Defaults to false.
+* `failOnValidation` - If true, entire record will be rejected if this column contains data that doesn't pass validation.
+Otherwise, this column will be null.
+Optional.
 Defaults to true.
-* `absentAsNull` - Whether fields that are absent from the input data (e.g., column missing from a CSV) should be treated as null values.
-If false, Legion will reject the row.
-Defaults to true.
+* `validate` - A JSON object with validation information for this column.
+  * `class` - `ColumnChecker` to use for this column.
+Legion comes with several, but you can also load anything on your classpath.
+  * `options` - Any properties that should be used to instantiate the `ColumnChecker`.
+For example, `IntegerChecker` requires type of integer.
-* `nullSubstitute` - A string to substitute for null values.
-Optional.
+* `transform` - A JSON object with transformation information for this column.
+  * `class` - `ColumnTransformer` to use for this column.
+Legion comes with several, but you can also load anything on your classpath.
+  * `options` - Any properties that should be used to instantiate the `ColumnTransformer`.
+For example, `NullReplaceTransformer` requires a string to be used for replacing nulls.

 ## JsonPaths

-Legion uses a modified (highly simplified) version of JsonPaths.
+For JSON data, Legion uses a modified (highly simplified) version of JsonPaths.
 Essentially, the root of your JSON object is `$`.
 You can select attributes or sub-attributes by using dots.
 For example, `$.name` or `$.compensation.salary`.
 If there's an array in the JSON object, you can access elements using square brackets.
 For example, `$.states[23].capital`.
 That's all there is to it.

 ## Simple use case